 Overview of Fibrous Dysplasia

 Some people with fibrous dysplasia have no symptoms, or only a few symptoms, usually in one bone (monostotic).
 Other people may have multiple affected bones (polyostotic) and experience more symptoms.
-The disease may occur alone, or as part of a condition known as McCune-Albright syndrome, which affects the bone as well as the skin and endocrine (hormone-producing) tissues.
+The disease may occur alone or as part of a condition known as McCune-Albright syndrome, which affects the bone as well as the skin and endocrine (hormone-producing) tissues.

 What happens in fibrous dysplasia?

 Fibrous dysplasia happens when a gene mutates (changes) while the baby is developing in the womb.
 The changes in the gene cause bone-forming cells to fail to mature.
 Instead, they produce abnormal fibrous tissue in certain bones.
 Because the gene change happens while the baby is developing, only specific bones will have the disease.
 This means fibrous dysplasia does not spread from one bone to another.

 The disease can affect any bone in the body; however, for some people, it occurs in the bones on one side of the body.
 The most common bones affected by fibrous dysplasia include:

 - Femur (upper leg) and tibia and fibula (lower leg).

 - Humerus (upper arm bone).

 Fibrous dysplasia is not common, but anyone can develop the disease.
 It is usually diagnosed in children and young adults; however, it was probably present but not diagnosed at birth.
 Race, sex, environmental exposures, and geographic location do not influence who develops the disease.

 People with a milder form of the disease may not have any symptoms and do not learn they have fibrous dysplasia until they have an x-ray for another reason.
 Other people may have a more severe form of the disease and develop symptoms in early childhood.
 The most common symptoms of fibrous dysplasia include: